-If you have no plugins installed, you can use the built-in Summary function.
-If you are using the TextFX plugin you can use the Word Count function:
+If you have no plugins installed, you can use the built-in Summary feature.
+If you are using the TextFX plugin you can use the Word Count feature:

 Differences between Notepad++ and TextFX

-The Notepad++ Summary only shows the total word count.
-If you have text selected it shows you how many characters you have selected, but not how many words are in your selection.
+The Notepad++ Summary only shows the total word count, not the selected word count.
+If you have text selected, it shows you how many characters you have selected, but not how many words are in your selection.

-TextFX only works when you have text selected, and shows you how many words and characters are in your selection.
+The TextFX Word Count shows the total and selected word count.
+It only works when you have text selected.
+It shows you how many words and characters are in your selection.

 Redgate recently released SQL Prompt 7.1.
 I try to be an efficient developer (read: I’m a lazy and often impatient developer), so I’m a huge fan of any feature that can save me some clicks here and some time there.
 In this version, SQL Prompt comes with new Results Grid Features.
 And let me tell you… I rarely hear so many business users and business analysts ask me: How did you do that!?